-For our investigations, we consider a network architecture as shown in Fig. 1.
-This architecture uses a tunnel-based admission control scheme called the BBB NAC which, among several fundamentally different network admission control (NAC) approaches [4], has been elaborated in the project KING (Key components for the Internet of the Next Generation) [21,22].
-In this project, the BBB NAC has been chosen for implementation in the testbed due to its technical simplicity and resource efficiency.
+BBB NAC which, among several fundamentally different network admission control (NAC) approaches [4], has been elaborated in the project KING (Key components for the Internet of the Next Generation) [21], [22].
+During this project, the BBB NAC has been implemented successfully in the testbed due to its technical simplicity and resource efficiency.

 In a KING network, BBBs $b{v,w}$ are defined between each two border routers v and w (cf. Fig. 1).
 BBB NAC entities are located at the network egde.
-They admit flows from v to w recording their requested rates and reject flows if their requested rates exceed the remaining free capacity of $b{v,w}$.
+They admit flows from v to w recording their requested rates and reject flows if their requested rates exceed the remaining free capacity of $b{v,w}$ .
 An advantage of the BBB NAC is that it does not induce states inside the core of the network.
 This feature is certainly desired with regard to scalability and resilience reasons.
-The network capacity assigned to $b{v,w}$ is exclusively dedicated to the corresponding b2b traffic aggregate $g{v,w}$ and cannot be used for traffic with a different ingress or egress router.
-Figure 1 illustrates that a new flow $f{v,w}^{new}$ passes only a single AC procedure at the network edge for a specific BBB $b{v,w}$.
-Admitted traffic flows are then distributed over the partial paths of the illustrated virtual capacity tunnel from v to w.
+The network capacity assigned to $b{v,w}$ is exclusively dedicated to the corresponding b2b traffic aggregate $g{v,w}$ and can not be used for traffic with different ingress or egress router.
+Figure 1 illustrates that a new flow $f{v,w}^{new}$ passes only a single AC procedure at the network edge for a specific BBB $b{v,w}$ .
+Admitted traffic flows might than be distributed among the partial paths of the illustrated virtual capacity tunnel from v to w.

-The BBB NAC can be implemented in various forms, e.g. by label switched paths (LSPs) as single path TE tunnels associated with guaranteed bandwidths.
-Another implementation can be based on an IP network architecture where the traffic is carried on equal cost multi-paths.
+The BBB NAC can be implemented in various forms, e.g. using label switched paths (LSPs) as single path TE tunnels associated with guaranteed bandwidths.
+For e.g. an IP-based network architecture, the traffic might be carried on equal cost multi-paths.
 Basically, the BBB NAC can use any tunnel implementation in terms of path layout and corresponding load balancing.
-Therefore, we investigate in Section 4 different tunnel implementations and their impact on the bandwidth savings potential of ABA.
+Therefore, we investigate in Section IV different tunnel implementations and their impact on the bandwidth savings potential of ABA.

-2.2 Tunnel Dimensioning with Static Bandwidth Allocation
+B. Tunnel Dimensioning with Static Bandwidth Allocation